 | RGB imagery | Maxar optical imagery | red, green, blue |

-Provides high-resolution visual context for identifying exposed soil, vegetation disturbance, and visible RTS morphology. |
+Provides high-resolution visual context for exposed soil, vegetation disturbance, and RTS morphology. |

 | Spectral features | Vegetation, water, and near-infrared features | ndvi, ndwi, nir |

-Helps models distinguish thaw-related disturbance from vegetation, water, snow, and other spectrally distinct surface conditions. |
+Helps distinguish thaw-related disturbance from vegetation, water, snow, and other surface conditions. |

 | Terrain features | ArcticDEM-derived topographic features | relative_elevation, shaded_relief |

-Adds terrain structure that can improve boundary delineation and help separate RTS features from surrounding slopes. |
+Adds terrain structure that can improve boundary delineation. |

 The array band order is:

-| Index | Band Name | Description |
+| Index | Band name | Description |

 |---|---|---|